minminmin05/MakroScraperBot/README.md

 Python

-Selenium & BeautifulSoup
+Selenium & BeautifulSoup for web scraping

-Flask
+Flask for webhook server

-LINE Messaging API
+LINE Messaging API for chatbot